obsproject/obs-studio/CONTRIBUTING.rst

    Or for libobs::

-     libobs: Fix source not displaying
+     libobs: Fix source not displaying.

    Note: When modifying cmake modules, just prefix with "cmake".